 How often have you been annoyed by crappy written documentation in Confluence?
 All these endless wiki pages nested inside each other until your monitor runs out.
-Do you remember what it’s like to find two pages on the same topic that contradict each other; or your codebase matches with confluence wiki, only 40–60% of the actual codebase state?
+Do you remember what it’s like to find two pages on the same topic that contradict each other; or in my experience your codebase matches the Confluence wiki only 40–60% of the time?
 But much better if analysts never heard about formatting before!
+The concrete result: documentation that contradicts the codebase, forcing developers into clarification meetings to reconcile what the wiki says with what the code does.
 So, what is the reason for it?

 Why?

-In my opinion, the main reason is – lack of discipline and control.
-Comparing with software development, it’s hard to imagine that analysts are cross-reviewing each other, that they had documentation version control, and in some sense, they don’t have any “types” that can validate their expressions.
+In my opinion, one main reason is – lack of discipline and control (though bad tooling incentives and writing for the wrong audience play a role too).
+Compared with software development, it’s hard to imagine that analysts are cross-reviewing each other, that they have documentation version control, and in some sense, they don’t have any “types” that can validate their expressions.

 A subtle hint at statically typed languages.

-Yes, they had some review and practices, but usually analysts receive a review of documentation from business people, not from tech guys, not from the people who are going to develop using this documentation.
-Imagine if they had some sort of CI/CD pipeline that checks their artifacts, applying some linting and checkstyle.
+Yes, they have some review and practices.
+Usually, though, analysts receive that review from business people — not from the tech guys who will develop using the documentation.
+Imagine if they had a CI/CD pipeline that checks their artifacts, applying linting and checkstyle.
 Life would be much better.

 How to take control of documentation?

-So, I want to share the experience of our team that successfully avoids this confluence hell… The First step toward purification is – moving all your documentation to git repository as markdown files.
-So, if we have a structured format – markdown, it means that we can validate it.
+So, I want to share the experience of our team that successfully avoids this confluence hell.
+This worked in our context: a team with technically literate analysts, a microservice architecture, and a Spring-based JVM stack.
+Your results depend on similar conditions.
+The First step toward purification is – moving all your documentation to git repository as markdown files.
+So, if we have a structured format – markdown, it means we can validate it.
 The Second step toward God is – to add a CI/CD pipeline with linter and checkstyle to beat up on clumsy hands that can’t format a piece of text properly.
 The Third step, gates into a Heaven – code review process.
-For now, we are close to heaven and developers can control everything that comes into knowledge base, looks cool, isn’t it?
-All issues that were unclear are now resolved during the review process, rather than at the time of development, thereby reducing the chance of a meeting.
+For now, we are close to heaven.
+Developers can control everything that comes into the knowledge base — looks cool, isn’t it?
+All issues that were unclear are now resolved during the review process, rather than at the time of development, thereby reducing the chance of a clarification meeting about requirements.
 Now, when we come to totalitarianism in documentation, i.e. a quality gate was built – any documentation manipulations are under our control, and you can reject any nonsense bullshit in text.

 Why does control help us to dodge meetings?

 The most interesting part of the blog post.
-To avoid meetings between programmers and analysts, we need to force analysts to write documentation which is similar to the code.
-It will look native for programmer and will reduce the number of misunderstandings between developer and analyst.
+To avoid clarification meetings between programmers and analysts about requirements, we need to force analysts to write documentation which is similar to the code.
+This works best when analysts already have some technical background; teams with non-technical analysts will need to invest time in tooling training first.
+It looks native for the programmer.
+It reduces the number of misunderstandings between developer and analyst.
 Description of databases is in SQL scripts, logic is in Markdown format, API specifications in OpenAPI or GraphQL schemas.
-Developers just look into the repository and see familiar things, instead of struggling with wiki-pages, tables, etc. In the next sections we will see how this approach can help us to avoid writing boilerplate code…
+Developers look into the repository and see familiar things, instead of struggling with unstructured Confluence content.
+The next sections show how this approach helps avoid writing boilerplate code.

 Boilerplate dodging

-Unfortunately we use Spring, that’s why the tech part is only relevant for JVM developers, but you can read it, get some ideas and implement them using any tech-stack.
-All the tools we’re used here are quite popular.
-Imagine if your analysts were writing specifications for API, which magically transforms in code, that you can use.
+Unfortunately we use Spring, so the tech part is only relevant for JVM developers, but you can read it, get ideas, and implement them using any tech-stack.
+All the tools we use here are popular.
+Imagine if your analysts were writing specifications for API, which magically transform into code you can use.
 You might hear about API-first approach? — We will abuse it at maximum level.
 First of all, you need to organize your repository like this:

 contracts-repo/